victoriadrake/link-snitch/README.md

 ## View results

 By default, the report is YAML formatted and output to `stdout` in your Action run.
-If you wish to save this to a file that you can download, set `FILENAME` to a file name of your choosing, then use `actions/upload-artifact`.
+If you wish to save this to a file that you can download, set `FILENAME` to a file name of your choosing, then use `actions/upload-artifact` in your workflow.
 See [Uploading build and test artifacts](https://docs.github.com/en/actions/configuring-and-managing-workflows/persisting-workflow-data-using-artifacts#uploading-build-and-test-artifacts) for more.